-It will only help directly if it is built upon, which we are pursuing.
-We need to try to see if approaches to reducing airborne concentrations of R. equi might be effective at reducing the incidence of disease.
-There is no reason to expect that this will be completely effective, but it might help.
+It will only help if it is built upon.
+We need to try to see whether approaches to reducing airborne concentrations of R. equi might be effective at reducing the incidence of disease.
+There is no reason to expect that this will be completely effective.
+But it might help.
+We have some ideas but haven't had the opportunity to investigate.